March 1st 2022

-JR: “Yes of course.
-Get thee to a steam room and sit in there for 20 mins.
+JR: “Not the most practical, but if you can, go to a steam room and sit in there for 20 minutes.
 Sounds bizarre but it does tend to reduce the colour by a few shades and if you can handle the heat, stay for a bit longer until the tan has completely come off.
 I learnt this trick from personal experience!”

 JR: “Rubbing these areas with face wipes will remove the old patchy tan, leaving the skin fresh and ready for a new layer.
 I do this to all my celeb clients and it works so well.”

 JR: “Yes it will remove your self-tan if you wet shave.
 The best way is to use an electric shaver, as it will remove the top layer of your hair rather than your skin.”

-My normal makeup now looks quite off with my deep tan.
+My normal makeup doesn't match my tan.
 Any advice?

 JR: “Keep the tan very natural on your face.
 Less is definitely more and you can always build up the colour with a bronzer.
 Take a selfie with your phone making sure the flash is on, this way you can see if the colour suits you.”

 JR: “Tans usually last five to seven days but it's important to moisturise daily to keep your skin hydrated and this also stops it from fading in a patchy way.
 Exfoliate after three days, then every day after that so your tan fades evenly.
 It's important to wait for your tan to fade before you apply more otherwise the colour will look orange and unnatural.”

 I don't have time for all of this.
 How can I get a glow with a minimal amount of fuss?

 JR: “Wash off tans are great and you can’t go wrong.
 Bronzing mists tan you in minutes and dry in 60 seconds so they’re another great alternative, that's why I created my H2O Tan Mist, £20.
-This works over the top of your makeup or SPF - it's all about ‘on the go’ tanning next year, which means quick, easy and hassle free.”
+This works over the top of your makeup or SPF - it's all about ‘on the go’ which means quick, easy and hassle free.”